morrownr/8814au/README.md

 ### All-Points Bulletin

 I need your help.
 We need to find a newer version of the source code for this driver.
-While working on source code for other recently available drivers I have noticed indications that Realtek is still working on this 8814au driver.
-I have not been able to locate a newer version that is available.
+While working on source code for other more recent drivers I have noticed indications that Realtek may still working on this 8814au driver.
+I have not been able to locate a newer version.
 This driver is v5.8.5.1 dated 20191029.
-It is getting hard to maintain and has many problems.
-The newer drivers that I have been able to bring online are for the 8812au, 8811au and 8812bu chipsets and they are the best Realtek drivers I have seen, even if they are out-of-kernel and based on the wrong technology.
-If we can find a driver for the 8814au that is up to date then we can make better use of our 8814au adapters.
-The newer drivers have version numbers of 5.12.x and 5.13.x so please search all locations that might have a new version available.
+It is getting hard to maintain and does not have many of the features that other, more modern drivers do.
+If we can find a driver for the 8814au that is up to date, we can make better use of our 8814au adapters.
+A newer driver should have version numbers of 5.12.x, 5.13.x or higher.
+Please search all locations that might have a new version available.
 Ask retailers.
 Please help.

 -----